stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

        return new MyAccountToStringFunction(); //implement me }

-This bean/method must be named ``stormpathForwardedAccountStringFunction``.
-The bean must implement the ``com.stormpath.sdk.lang.Function<Account,String>`` interface.
+This bean/method must be named ``stormpathForwardedAccountStringFunction`` and the bean must implement the ``com.stormpath.sdk.lang.Function<Account,String>`` interface.

 When the gateway determines that there is an account to forward to an origin server, your custom function will be